GarrettOHara/lunch-n-learn-terratest/README.md

     - Every .go file that you write should begin with a package
     - Can only have **1** package per directory.
 - We are importing `fmt`, a package in the Go standard library
-    - > Package fmt implements formatted I/O with functions analogous to C's printf and scanf.
+    - > Package `fmt` implements formatted I/O with functions analogous to C's `printf` and `scanf`.
 The format 'verbs' are derived from C's but are simpler.
     - Library docs: https://pkg.go.dev/fmt
 - `&` the *ampersand* Gets/returns the memory address of a variable
     - In this instance, we reference the memory address of `name`